 “Blocks Hurt! includes some very innovative game mechanics,” stated Game Artisan Luca Giusti.
 “You must stack and match blocks while annoying creatures struggle to thwart your efforts.
 Blocks Hurt! gameplay requires the player to balance their efforts between puzzle solving and fast-paced smashing action.”

 * iPhone, iPad, or iPod touch

 * Requires iOS 4.2 or later

 * 78.6 MB

 Pricing and Availability:

-4Fukushima 2.1 is only $0.99 USD (or equivalent amount in other currencies) and available worldwide exclusively through the App Store in the Games category.
+Blocks Hurt!
+1.0 is $0.99 (USD) and available worldwide exclusively through the App Store in the Games category.

 Based in Pistoia, Italy, indie developer and Computer Science teacher Luca Giusti is the creator of the Windows games Tony Tough and the night of roasted moths.
 Luca is best defined as a Game Artisan!
 Copyright (C) 2012 Luca Giusti.
 All Rights Reserved.
 Apple, the Apple logo, iPhone, and iPod are registered trademarks of Apple Inc. in the U.S. and/or other countries.
 Other trademarks and registered trademarks may be the property of their respective owners.

 Florianopolis, Brazil – Cat Nigiri today is proud to announce the launch of Dino Palooza LITE – a free, content-limited version of the innovative dinosaur-themed tower defense game for the iPhone.
 Now users can take a sneak peek at Dino Palooza’s gameplay before acquiring the full version app – featuring twenty four levels and tens of enemies and weapons.